MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/overview-knowledge-management.md

 ## Benefits of knowledge management

-* Primary service providers, such as agents, can look up information in a knowledge base to resolve customer queries right away, thereby increasing their productivity.
+* Primary service providers, such as agents, can look up information in a knowledge base to resolve customer queries right away, which helps increase their productivity.
 * With access to rich, high-quality knowledge resources across consistent and contextual Omnichannel experiences, agents can resolve issues faster, reducing their average call handling time.
 * Customers can use knowledge management search capabilities across channels to solve issues themselves, reducing support tickets and driving customer satisfaction.